jake-knerr/chess/README.md

 In other more simple terms, a state is for anything that may vary either when created or in realtime due to user interaction.

 They should not be used for default styling.
+For changes to default styling, see the section titled "Composites".

 > If a rule is dynamic and applied indeterminately — it could be due to user interaction like a click — then a state is appropriate.